1997 Bolivian general election

 General elections were held in Bolivia on 1 June 1997.
 As no candidate for the presidency received over 50% of the vote, the National Congress was required to elect a president on 4 August.
 Hugo Banzer of Nationalist Democratic Action (ADN) was subsequently elected.
-Whilst the ADN emerged as the largest party in Congress, it failed to win a majority of seats, and formed a coalition government with the Revolutionary Left Movement, Conscience of Fatherland and the Civic Solidarity Union.
+Whilst the ADN emerged as the largest party in Congress, it failed to win a majority of seats, and formed a coalition government with the Revolutionary Left Movement, Conscience of Fatherland and the Solidarity Civic Unity.